ianyepan/ianyepan.github.io/_posts/2021-05-13-edge-collections.md

 Ever wanted to combine browser bookmarks and your scattered sticky notes?
-If so, I highly recommend you try out the "[Collections](https://support.microsoft.com/en-us/microsoft-edge/organize-your-ideas-with-collections-in-microsoft-edge-60fd7bba-6cfd-00b9-3787-b197231b507e)" features in Microsoft new Chromium-based Edge browser.
-By the way, this newly [re-branded Edge](https://www.microsoft.com/en-us/edge) browser takes up less resource than Chrome from my experience, and since both are based on Chromium, provides a near-identical user experience.
+If so, I highly recommend you try out the "[Collections](https://support.microsoft.com/en-us/microsoft-edge/organize-your-ideas-with-collections-in-microsoft-edge-60fd7bba-6cfd-00b9-3787-b197231b507e)" features in Microsoft's new Chromium-based Edge browser.
+By the way, this newly [re-branded Edge](https://www.microsoft.com/en-us/edge) takes up less resource than Google Chrome from my experience, and since both are based on [the Chromium project](https://www.chromium.org/), provides a near-identical user experience.
 It should be a no-pain switch from Chrome if you're willing to give this new browser a try.
-I like how Microsoft is adding its own features on top of the Chromium project to differentiate itself from Chrome, such as improved PDF workflow, or Collections &mdash; our topic today.
+I like how Microsoft is adding its own features on top of the Chromium project to differentiate itself from Chrome, such as an improved PDF workflow, or Collections &mdash; our topic today.

 ## What should I put in my Collections?